yyu233/StudyNote/Work/Gain.md

 4. Listen how other engineer communicate.
 Catch the technical key terms and remember.
 5. Deploying changes on real machine.
 Check the environment required.
 6. A product can use other company's product.
 There may need a conversion between different company products.
 7. Remember to check the version of programming language and developing system.
 (Different version may have different syntax and may have compatiablity issue)

+Problem Solving:
+1. Desigining algorithm needs to consider the real life case.
+The alogrithm could be very complicated, but it may not be necessary to apply for the real life problem.
+The complexity of alogrithm will depend on how accurate we want the result to be for the specific case.

 Common Questions:
 1. Where is the specific file located?
 (We may need to document the file strucutre and briefly explain what each directory contains)